dmondal123/excel-chat/README.md

 ### 3. Chat with Your Data
 - Type natural language questions in the chat interface
 - Examples:
-  - "What are the trends in payment amounts?"
+  - "What are the trends in payment amounts by vendor?"
+  - "Show me overdue invoices past the net due date"
+  - "Which vendors have the highest outstanding balances?"
-  - "Show me a chart of monthly transactions"
+  - "Create a chart of document types by month"
-  - "Which payment method is most common?"
+  - "Analyze payment terms across different accounts"

 ### 4. Generate Visualizations
 - Request plots using natural language
 - Choose from multiple chart types
 - Export plots as HTML or PNG files

-### 5. Payment Analysis
-- Select a payment number from the dropdown
-- Click "Generate Summary" for detailed analysis
-- View structured payment information and insights

-### 6. Quick Actions
+### 5. Quick Actions
 - **Show Statistics**: Display descriptive statistics
 - **Data Quality Check**: Identify missing values and data issues
 - **Generate Insights**: Get AI-powered business recommendations